The Paradox of Robustness: Decoupling Rule-Based Logic from Affective Noise in High-Stakes Decision-Making: Introduction

+\item \textbf{Robust Instruction Compliance Under Affective Pressure.} Instruction ablation confirms that the null result holds without explicit ``ignore narrative'' instructions (Section~\ref{sec:ablation}).
+A construct validity ablation further demonstrates that robustness is maintained when inadmissibility rules are removed from the role definition and when narrative is interleaved within the facts JSON rather than structurally separated (Section~\ref{sec:ablation}).
+A schema ablation confirms that the \texttt{inadmissible\_facts\_ignored} output field (which requires models to enumerate narrative content they identified as procedurally irrelevant) is not a causal debiasing scaffold (Table~\ref{tab:schema}), and an adversarial baseline establishes an upper bound on vulnerability through direct instruction override (Table~\ref{tab:adversarial}).
+A base model comparison shows that a pretrained model without instruction-tuning cannot follow the structured protocol (68.3\% Role-Adherence Failure Rate [RAFR] vs.\ 0.2\% for instruct models), confirming that instruction-tuning is necessary for rule-adherent behavior (Table~\ref{tab:basemodel}).
+These findings are consistent with instruction hierarchy theory \citep{wallace2024instruction} and generalize across training paradigms (RLHF, Constitutional AI, Chinese ecosystem).

 \item \textbf{Controlled Perturbation Framework and Benchmark.} We introduce the first rigorous methodology for measuring narrative sensitivity, featuring length-matched controls (within 10\%), evidence-modification baselines as positive controls, and BCa bootstrap inference.
-We release a 162-scenario benchmark spanning three high-stakes domains to support reproducible evaluation of future models.
+We release a benchmark of 9 base scenarios across three high-stakes domains, each with 18 condition variants (3 affect tiers $\times$ 2 styles $\times$ 3 conditions = 162 unique prompts), and report two reviewer-driven side studies: a five-scenario immigration extension and an adversarial narrative screening pilot.

-\item \textbf{Implications for Institutional Stability.} Our findings establish that LLMs can effectively decouple logical rule-adherence from persuasive affective noise.
+\item \textbf{Implications for Institutional Stability.} Our findings establish that LLMs can effectively decouple logical rule-adherence from persuasive affective noise in structured institutional contexts.
 This suggests that in high-stakes environments in which human judgment is predictably compromised by emotional framing, LLMs can serve as a source of procedural consistency far beyond what typifies human behavior. \end{enumerate}